saltstack/salt/doc/topics/development/contributing.rst

    pre-commit install

 .. warning::
-    Currently there is an issue with the pip-tools-compile pre-commit hook on windows.
+    Currently there is an issue with the pip-tools-compile pre-commit hook on Windows.
     The details around this issue are included here: https://github.com/saltstack/salt/issues/56642.
     Please ensure you export ``SKIP=pip-tools-compile`` to skip pip-tools-compile.